Residential Life Policies

 Although the financial burden of vandalism affects individual students, hall-mates, and the institution as a whole, deliberate damage of Goucher property impacts campus life far beyond monetary losses.
 Vandalism adds avoidable work for FMS and Housekeeping employees, affects campus beauty, and causes serious safety concerns.

-If you witness vandalism, report the persons to the Office of Public Safety immediately.
+If you witness vandalism, report the persons to the Office of Campus Safety immediately.
 You can choose to remain anonymous.

 When damage is discovered in common areas, the Office of Residential Life will notify students responsible for those areas of the need to assess charges for repairs and labor.
 This notification will include instructions on how to report information on the individual(s) responsible.